Reconfigurable Earth Observation Satellite Scheduling Problem: Rolling Horizon Procedure

 \section{Rolling Horizon Procedure}

-The RHP solution method of the \REOSSP is an algorithmic approach to the \REOSSP that is iteratively solved through updating the problem state at various reconfiguration stages with a set number of lookahead stages.
+The RHP solution method is an iterative algorithmic approach to the REOSSP that divides the problem into sequential subproblems, each incorporating future lookahead stages and updating the problem state as the subproblems are solved at reconfiguration stages.
 This solution method is introduced to address the computational intractability that may occur in large instances of the \REOSSP and will be referred to as the \RHP for brevity.
 The \RHP analyzes the impact of decisions on future lookahead stages to make a more informed decision in the current stage with a much smaller problem scale.

 The \RHP heavily mirrors the \REOSSP in all aspects, with a few key differences through the expansion of time parameters to separate the problem into piecewise subproblems along the time horizon.
 As such, only the differences between the \RHP and \REOSSP will be explicitly stated.
 Each subproblem, denoted RHP($s,L$), consisted of a control stage $s \in \mathcal{S} \setminus \{0\}$ in which the solution is isolated and $L$ lookahead stages which aid in the decision-making process.
 Therefore, the \RHP reformats an $S$-stage \REOSSP to $S-L$ total subproblems, and the cumulative solution of the \RHP is composed of the solutions to each subproblem.
-Within each subproblem, the parameter $\ell \in \mathcal{L} = \{s,\ldots,s+L\}$ is used to denote the lookahead stage within a subproblem, replacing the $s$ used in the \REOSSP (\textit{e.g.} ${V}^{\ell k}_{tjp}$ and ${c}^{\ell k}_{ij}$).
+Within each subproblem, the parameter $\ell \in \mathcal{L} = \{s,\ldots,s+L\}$ is used to denote the lookahead stage within a subproblem, replacing the $s$ used in the \REOSSP (e.g., ${V}^{\ell k}_{tjp}$ and ${c}^{\ell k}_{ij}$).